SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/seamless-view.md

 ## Step 2: Display Payment Menu And Checkin

 Among the operations in the POST `paymentOrders` response, you will find the `view-paymentmenu`.
-This is the one you need to display the checkin and payment module.
+This is what you need to display the checkin and payment module.

 {:.code-view-header}